zahrabuch/lab-5/README.md

 in this lab.

 8. Try running the main application (`src/main/java/app/gui/Application`).
 When you start the program, you will see that it says `your token is null` (since we didn't set it yet).
    Stop the program and go to `Run -> Edit Configurations...`.

 9. Open the Run Configuration for `Application` and find the `Environment Variables:` field.
    - Note: If you don't see this Run Configuration listed:
       - create a new Run Configuration of type `Application` (use the + in the top left corner of the window).
       - where it says "Main class", type `app.gui.Application`.

 10. In that field, paste the text you copied from `environment_variables` when you sign up an account.
 Your `token` should also be in `token.txt`.
     Example: `token=6SgDAt8XpnQYTDPt4vHcPCCKJ2ppLg1C`.
 11. Click `Apply` and then `OK`.
 12. Now, rerun the program and you should see your `token` displayed.
 13. Click on the `Log Grade` button and in the next screen, enter `207` as the course, enter a valid grade for this course, and click `Log`.
 You should see a popup telling you that your grade was successfully entered.
 You can then check your grade by using the `Get Grade` menu and specifying your username and `207` for the course.

 You are now ready to use the program!
 The following task will be completed with your team during the lab.
 First, make sure everyone has successfully completed the steps above.

 ## Task 2: Forming a team

-As a team-building exercise, you will now work together to form a team using this application.
+As a team-building exercise, you will now work together using this application.
 Team members in this program are able to view the grades of other team members.

 1. Choose a team name.
 Make it something unique to your team, as other teams will also be picking team names and duplicate names aren't allowed.

 2. Have one member of your team form a team with the name your team chose by clicking the `Form a team` button, entering the team name in the text field, and pressing `Submit`.

 3. Each other member of the team should then join the team using the `Join a team` menu.
 Make sure you see the popup confirming that you successfully joined the team.

 4. Try looking up the grade another team member entered for `207` using the `Get a Grade` menu.